What is a quality gate?

 Enforce code quality consistency across the entire project

-Ensure issues are addressed before being merge
+Ensure issues are addressed before being merged

 Before to start